justolaa/Neoxian-city-puzzler/README.md

 It aims to:
 - Strengthen community bonds through friendly competition 🫱🏼‍🫲🏾
-- Showcase Hive’s accessibility and innovation 💎
+- Showcase Hive's accessibility and innovation 💎
 - Invite new users to explore and join the ecosystem 🌍

-> “When passion for community meets innovation, the result is something truly special.”
+> "When passion for community meets innovation, the result is something truly special."

 **Created with ❤️ by [@justola1](https://peakd.com/@justola1)**